Neroli1108/social_mimic_agent/README.md

 python main.py
 ```

-This will start the simulation with predefined agents and policies.
+This will start the simulation and prompt you to select an LLM provider and model.

 ## Configuration